cloudstudio/ollama-laravel/README.md

 ### Authentication

+> **Note:** The Ollama server itself does not include built-in authentication.
+The authentication features in this package are designed to work with reverse proxy setups (like Nginx, Caddy, or Apache) that add authentication in front of your Ollama server.

-The package supports both Basic Authentication and Bearer Token Authentication.
+The package supports both Basic Authentication and Bearer Token Authentication when accessing Ollama through a reverse proxy.
+This is particularly useful when:
+- Deploying Ollama in a production environment
+- Securing access to your Ollama instance
+- Running Ollama behind a corporate firewall

+Common reverse proxy setups:
+- Nginx with basic auth or token validation
+- Caddy with authentication middleware
+- Apache with auth modules

 #### Basic Authentication

-To use Basic Authentication, set the following environment variables:
+To use Basic Authentication with your reverse proxy, set the following environment variables:

 ```env
 OLLAMA_AUTH_TYPE=basic